Jorge Guillermo: Legal matters

 In 2005 Jorge Guillermo succeeded in a lawsuit against Privé, a Dutch gossip magazine.
 The magazine had reported that Guillermo was living in southern France with an American priest: it was stated or implied that the two men were in a gay relationship.
 The parties settled their dispute between themselves immediately before the hearing, so the matter never came before a judge.
 The Privé editor Evert Santegoeds explained to reporters that there was no dispute between the parties that Guillermo was living with an American priest.
 The point at issue concerned the journalist's allegation that Guillermo had been "involved with a man" while he was still married to Princess Christina.
 The magazine paid an amount in damages (albeit very much less than the amount originally claimed) and agreed to publish a correction.
 The agreement was endorsed by the court: Guillermo's requirement that Privé should produce no more stories about his private life was rejected by the magazine.

 At around the same time, Guillermo also launched cases against the magazines Vrij Nederland and Weekend.
 This time the point at issue was a report by Emile Fallaux published in Vrij Nederland in April 2005 which had focused on Guillermo.
 It included detailed allegations that thirty years before Guillermo had been living in a gay relationship with Ned O'Gorman.
 Guillermo demanded financial compensation and a published retraction.
-The story was now taken on by Weekend which undertook detailed research that included interviews with O'Gorman, inspection of his personal diaries and of his published memoires.
+The story was then taken on by Weekend which undertook detailed research that included interviews with O'Gorman, inspection of his personal diaries and of his published memoires.
 This time the publications being sued were content for the matter to come to trial.
-The court determined that the contentious stories were lawful and correct ("rechtmatig en juist "): Guillermo lost his case and received an order to pay the defendants' costs.
+The court determined that the contentious stories were lawful and correct ("rechtmatig en juist"): Guillermo lost his case and received an order to pay the defendants' costs.